pipacsba/screen_time_manager/README.md

    ```

 3. **Configure the application:**
-   Copy the template configuration file to create your active configuration[cite: 1]:
+   Copy the template configuration file to create your active configuration:
    ```bash
    cp config_template.json config.json
    ```